 CEO and Founder of Kruze Consulting

-I’m a CPA and interim CFO for 200+ startups (a few of which are mobile tech) and I’ve helped many of my companies build financial models that have gotten the thumbs up from top VC firms and the pickiest of investors/board members.
+I’m a CPA, and my firm is the accounting partners and interim CFO for 700+ startups (a few of which are mobile tech/apps) and I’ve helped many of my companies build financial models that have gotten the thumbs up from top VC firms and the pickiest of investors/board members.

 While you may be able to start with a template, keep in mind that your business is unique, and therefore your model should be as well.
 Here are some common points that you’ll want to include in your financial model: